 - Detect fraudulent hits.
 It is quite common to see some unexpected image requests, with useless information.
 This is particularly important on the order confirmation page, were you want to capture real data.
 A VISTA rule can be created to detect when the total revenue exceeds certain value and prevent it from making it to the reports.

 - Another interesting example I have is a retailer that sells both their own brand and other brands.
-Legally, the analytics of the own brand cannot access the information of other brands.
+Legally, the web analyst of the own brand cannot access the information of other brands.
 In this case, two VISTA rules were created: one to copy the traffic to a secondary report suite and another to delete the information that the analysts was not allowed to see, in the secondary report suite.

 If you search in Google, you will find old Web pages with more use cases.
 Although the previous list is not comprehensive, I have omitted a few use cases that were important in the past but are not relevant any more.
 Adobe has been adding new features into Adobe Analytics (bots rules, processing rules, segment manager, calculated metrics) that make it unnecessary to create VISTA rules for some use cases.
 In general, before requesting a VISTA rule, you should try to figure out if you can achieve the same goal with the out-of-the-box features.